NEONScience/NEON-Data-Skills/tutorials/Python/remote-sensing/hyperspectral-data/calc_biomass_py.md

-We now apply the Random Forest model to the predictor variables to retreive biomass
+We now apply the Random Forest model to the predictor variables to retrieve biomass

 ```python